2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 <chapterId>1bbece7e-0197-57e6-a93a-561cf384d946</chapterId>

-When a server administrator provisions a new BTCPay Server instance, he can set up a lightning network implementation, LND, Core Lightning, or Eclair; see Part Configuring BTCPay Server for more detailed installation instructions.
+When a server administrator provisions a new BTCPay Server instance, they can set up a Lightning Network implementation, such as LND, Core Lightning, or Eclair; see Part Configuring BTCPay Server for more detailed installation instructions.

 If followed along by a classroom, connecting a Lightning node to your BTCPay Server works through a Custom node.
 A user who is not a server administrator on BTCPay Server will not be able to use the internal Lightning node by default.
-This is to protect the server owner from losing his funds.
-Server administrators may install a Plugin to give access to their Lightning node through LNBank; this is outside of the scope of this book; read more on LNBank on the official plugin page.
+This is to protect the server owner from losing their funds.
+Server administrators may install a plugin to grant access to their Lightning node through LNBank; this is outside the scope of this book.
+For more information on LNBank, refer to the official plugin page.

 ### Connect internal node (server administrator)

 The Server Administrator can use BTCPay Server's internal Lightning Node.
-Regardless of the Lightning implementation, the connecting to the internal Lightning node is the same.
+Regardless of the Lightning implementation, connecting to the internal Lightning node is the same.

-Goto a previous setup store, and click on the "Lightning" wallet in the left menu.
-BTCPay Server gives two setup possibilities, Using the Internal node (Server admin only by default) or a custom node (external connection).
+Go to a previous setup store, and click on the "Lightning" wallet in the left menu.
+BTCPay Server gives two setup possibilities: using the Internal node (Server admin only by default) or a custom node (external connection).
 Server administrators can click on the "Use internal node" option.
-There is no further configuration required.
+There is no need for any more configuration.
 Click the "save" button and notice the notification stating, "BTC Lightning node updated".
 The store has now successfully got Lightning network capabilities.

 ### Connect external node (server user/store owner)

-As store owners are by default not allowed to use the server administrator Lightning Node.
-The connection needs to be made to an external node, either a node owned by the store owner prior to a BTCPay Server setup, an LNBank plugin if made available by the server administrator, or a custodian solution like Alby.
+By default, store owners are  not allowed to use the server administrator Lightning Node.
+The connection needs to be made to an external node, either a node owned by the store owner before setting up a BTCPay Server, an LNBank plugin if made available by the server administrator, or a custodian solution like Alby.

-Goto a previous setup store, and click "Lightning" underneath wallets in the left menu.
+Go to a previous setup store, and click "Lightning" underneath wallets in the left menu.
 As store owners are not allowed to use the internal node by default, this option is grayed out.
-Using a custom node is the only option by default available for store owners.
+Using a custom node is the only option available by default for store owners.

-BTCPay Server needs connection information; the prior made (or custodian solution) will deliver this information specific to a Lightning implementation.
+BTCPay Server requires connection information; the pre-made (or custodian solution) will deliver this information specifically tailored to a Lightning implementation.
 Within the BTCPay Server, Store owners can use the following connections;

 - C-lightning via TCPorUnixdomainsocketconnection.
 - Lightning Charge via HTTPS